Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: Light-Matter Coupling in QED

 \subsection{Coupled light-matter Hamiltonian in free space}

+The coupling between quantized matter and quantized light is formally described by the theory of quantum electrodynamics (QED).
 In order to allow for considerations on the scaling of light-matter interaction on system size~\cite{thirring2013quantum}, we keep the dependence on the latter explicit.
 Furthermore, we note that under the constraints of homogeneity and isotropy of space, the quantization volume for the electromagnetic field has to be chosen as a cube with edge length $L$ and periodic boundary conditions~\cite{ruggenthaler2022understanding}.
 It is important to emphasize that $L$ is a completely arbitrary length scale and therefore we should expect no physical dependence on its choice in the final theory.